piccolo-orm/piccolo_admin/docs/source/custom_forms/index.rst

         ],
     )

+    # For Starlette it is identical, just `app = Starlette(...)`

-Piccolo Admin will then show a custom form in UI.
-To process the form, you only need to specify the Pydantic model and function which processing your custom form and Piccolo Admin will do the rest like in above example.
+Piccolo Admin will then show a custom form in the UI.
+To process the form, you only need to specify the Pydantic model and function which processes your custom form and Piccolo Admin will do the rest, like in the above example.